thorchain/THORChain-v1/x/eth-bifrost/IMPLEMENTATION_SPEC.md

 ## Oracle and Bifrost modules

-The Oracle module, adapted from Cosmos's existing module is responsible for accepting transactions from multiple validators and waiting until an `m on n` thresold to then trigger an action in another module
+The Oracle module, adapted from Cosmos's existing module, is responsible for accepting transactions from multiple validators and waiting until an `m on n` threshold to then trigger an action in another module.

-The bifrost module is responsible for accepting actions from the Oracle module which result in creation of new tEth or tERC20 on THORChain, as well as accepting transactions from users who want to send tEth/tERC20 back out the Bifrost into Ethereum.
-It is responsible for managing transfers, mints/burns, and clp changes as part of these processes.
+The Bifrost module is responsible for accepting actions from the Oracle module which result in creation of new tEth or tERC20 on THORChain, as well as accepting transactions from users who want to send tEth/tERC20 back out the Bifrost into Ethereum.
+It is responsible for managing transfers, mints/burns, and CLP changes as part of these processes.

 ## Signer component